 7. Find out what your penalty will be if you have to cancel early.

+This has to be one of the most important tips for travel nurses.
 I broke a bone in the first week of a contract and had to cancel.
 Because I got in writing that there would be no penalty-there were no contractual issues.

 8. The best time to negotiate with an agency is BEFORE you sign the contract.